Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Character Creation.md

 >
 > >[!pf2rule]- Suli
 > > People with a mixture of strong elemental influences.
 >
-> >[!pf2rule]- Dhampir
-> >Unnatural offsprings of specters with the living, or half-dead individual stuck between the realms.
-They feed on bodily aether in order to maintain their existence.
->
 > >[!pf2rule]- Fetchling
 > > People who manifest strong Noxis (Dark) aether influence, often appearing reserved and dormant.
 They often have an affinity with the Noxis-aligned things as well as magic to do with shadow.